 ICPH hosts a community and public health forum engaging its graduates, faculty, researchers, staff and students in maintaining contact with each other.
 This forum assists in exchanging information and fostering cooperation among the various health, education, environment and social services sectors.
-Activities include the annual general meeting; alumni assistance in the orientation of new students; encouragement and support for strong candidates’ applications to graduate programs, and the coordination of guest lectures benefitting from the pool of expertise.
-Through the forum’s email, members share news, interesting papers, and invitations to health related events.
-Many of our alumni also maintain close personal contact with the institute.
+Activities include general meetings; alumni assistance in the orientation of new students; encouragement and support of eligible candidates in applying to PhD programs abroad; and organizing and holding the public lecture series using the pool of expertise available at ICPH, Birzeit, and other local universities, and ICPH’s network of international academics and professionals.
+Through the forum’s email list, members share news, interesting papers, and invitations to health related events.
+Many of our alumni also maintain close personal contact with the Institute.
 We continue to function as advisors, mentors and a general source of support.
-The institute regularly offers continuing education opportunities to it alumni, Many alumni attend the weekly public lectures that ICPH offers to current students.
+ICPH offers continuing education opportunities to it alumni, with many attending the special training schemes and public lectures offered on a regular basis.

 Sharing the values of justice in life and in health, human rights and ethics, students and alumni have become advocates for change.
 This can be noted by the changes achieved by alumni and students in their places of work; but it is also evident in their contributions to regional, national and international meetings, conferences and policy level debates.
 While policy change at the upper levels is possible but can also be difficult, improved practices and de facto policy making at the mid-level can be a successful strategy.
 While this is true for many, some alumni have reported frustration and disappointment because of their inability to turn what they learned into practice, given various structural constraints impeding change.
 The periodic states of intensified emergency are additional impediments to improving practice.
 Projects and programs are often interrupted in order to address crises.
 This slows down development, and as a result, the question of whether we are able to combine system development requirements with crisis management continues to be raised as a challenge.